ding-lab/LR_SV_pipe/README.md

   do NOT forget to run `source ~/.bashrc`

-**Option 2:** modify the configure file (config.tsv)
+**Option 2:** modify the configure file (config.tsv) to specify the location of the softwares (minimap2 & Sniffles2) and the minimap2 index (if available) in the configure file.
-    Specify the location of the softwares (minimap2 & Sniffles2) and the minimap2 index (if available) in the configure file. for example, MINIMAP2	${your_path}/minimap2
+    for example, MINIMAP2	${your_path}/minimap2

 ## Step 1 ##